MicrocontrollersDev/MigratingToLatest/README.md

 | --- | --- | --- |
 | [No Chat Reports](https://modrinth.com/mod/no-chat-reports) | Server side and client side mod.
 Prevents chat reporting from working if `enforce-secure-chat` is not enabled.
 Works best if installed on both sides but is not required. | [Aizistral](https://github.com/Aizistral-Studios) |

+Are you a server owner using Bukkit, Spigot, Paper, or a similar plugin based server?
+Check out [Freedom Chat](https://modrinth.com/plugin/freedomchat) by [eim](https://github.com/e-im) for similar functionality to No Chat Reports!

 ### Dependencies

 These are essential mods that are required for some fabric mods to work.